rodionlim/portfolio-manager-go/README.md

 # Portfolio Valuation Tool

-An application to value equities, fx, commodities, cash, bonds and cryptocurrencies in your personal portfolio.
+An application to value equities, fx, commodities, cash, bonds, govies and cryptocurrencies in your personal portfolio.

 ## Features

 - Value assets based on current market prices
-- Fetch market data based on free data sources (Yahoo finance, Google finance, dividends.sg) with local cache
+- Fetch market data based on free data sources (Yahoo finance, Google finance, dividends.sg, ilovessb.com) with local cache
 - Output portfolio data in a CSV file for easy access and manipulation
-- Import / Export portfolio data from CSV file for easy migration to other portfolio maangers
+- Import / Export portfolio data from CSV file for easy migration to other portfolio systems
-- Store portfolio, reference and dividends data in leveldb for persistence
+- Store portfolio, reference, dividends and coupon data in leveldb for persistence
 - Calculate total portfolio value based on current prices
 - Display detailed information for individual assets
 - OpenAPI compliant for easy integration with other systems